amogh94/hashboard/README.md

 **Credit** to [kunalnarangtheone](https://github.com/kunalnarangtheone/) for naming.

+## Why was this written?

+When applying online (endlessly) to jobs, I observed that most applications require you to paste multiple URLs (like LinkedIn, GitHub, etc).
+It was extremely frustrating to have to open a new tab, type the URL or find its bookmark, copy it, and switch back to this tab again.

+And to do this for each URL it asks for - I wanted to improve this experience.

 # How to use this extension

 1. You will see this when it is opened for the first time.
 Hit the plus button to add a new text.